 Pro Tip: if you are looking for a way to naturally cure bacterial vaginosis (BV) or yeast infections, try using boric acid suppositories.
 Make sure you buy the correct type of medical grade, pharmaceutical boric acid pills.
 I personally love the brand BoriCap.
 They have really worked for me in the last few days.
 If you don’t want to buy these, or if you need something a little more economical or are more of a DIYer, feel free to buy boric acid powder and vegetable capsules, and you can make them yourselves.

 I went to the second appointment the next day.

 I walked in, did the usual “strip waist down and here’s a paper blanket” routine.
 The MA asked me why I was there and after a little bit, the specialist came in.
+At that point I had explained that I had been on estradiol cream for vaginal atrophy.
 She asked me the same questions, examined me and after about 5 minutes, finished and asked me to get dressed.

 “Well that was ..uneventful”

 In her office she told me she couldn’t tell what was going on and that the skin, although irritated looking, didn’t appear to be atrophied.
 She said it might be just dermatitis.
 My jaw hit the f**king floor.
 This woman was essentially gaslighting me into thinking I was just reacting to detergent.
 She prescribed a topical anti-itch cream for rashes and told me to stop using the estradiol cream (the only thing giving me relief).
 She didn’t do bloodwork or cell swabs.
 All she did was a yeast culture (which I didn’t find out about until afterward.